 That's how the Enriqueta Villavecchia Private Foundation for Child Oncology was born a few months later, in February 1989.

-Provide social help to the families of children and youngsters undergoing cancer treatment by means of economic and social help in the case of families with scarce resources as well as accommodation to families temporarily moving out of their homes to secure their children's hospital treatment.
+· Provide social help to the families of children and youngsters with cancer or other serious diseases, means of economic and social help in the case of families with scarce resources as well as accommodation to families temporarily moving out of their homes to secure their children's hospital treatment.

-Raise social awareness on the reality of child cancer and other long-term serious diseases by providing information on problems that require immediate solutions.
+· Raise social awareness on the reality of child cancer or other serious and other long-term serious diseases by providing information on problems that require immediate solutions.

 Creu de Sant Jordi Award 2014 given by Generalitat de Catalunya autonomous government acknowledging our fight against child cancer and our ongoing support to their families, the effort to make progress in research, training and the drive to implement participation and volunteering programs.